 Would he have had plans for going to college?
 Would he have even made it to the end of High School?
 Quite possibly not.
 Jimmy certainly wasn’t the most gifted of students, he was already struggling even in the Freshman year.
 A fact that probably made him quite bitter.

 Or maybe not.
 With all the other problems he had going on at home, his school performance probably didn’t even compare.

 I guess I still don’t really know what it means, do I?
 And I certainly don’t know what it meant to Jimmy personally.
-All I really know is that it’s heavy stuff, and I respect the fact that Jimmy’s behavior towards me was driven by that weight he carried.
+But I do know enough to respect the fact that Jimmy’s behavior towards me was driven by that weight he carried.

 After High School I moved away from my childhood home and went to college.
 Life started coming fast and I didn’t spend much much time thinking about the people I had once known.
-By the time the invitation to my 10-year High School Reunion showed up in my mailbox I got a job, married my wife, had a child, and bought a home.
+I was shocked at how much time had already passed when I got the invitation to my 10-year High School Reunion.
+By that point I had a job, a wife, a child, and a home.

 It didn’t take too much encouraging from my wife to decide that I would go, ever since the birth of our son I had been thinking nostalgically about my old childhood home.
 The time was right for a pilgrimage.

 For the most part I was amazed at how much everyone felt just the same to me.
 A little more weight, a little more facial hair, some bags under the eyes, but still the same people I had always known.